-Olympus E-510 versus Olympus E-520
+Olympus E-510 vs E-520

 The Olympus E-510 and the Olympus E-520 are two digital cameras that were officially introduced, respectively, in March 2007 and May 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 10 megapixel.
+Both cameras offer a resolution of 10 megapixels.

 In this particular case, the Olympus E-510 and the Olympus E-520 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the E-520 is slightly lighter (1 percent) than the E-510.
 In this context, it is worth noting that neither the E-510 nor the E-520 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.